Implant Supported Dentures | Purity Dental - Mulgrave

 What are Implant Supported Dentures?

-Implant supported dentures, also called overdentures or “snap-on” dentures, are a combination of your conventional dentures and dental implants.
-Overdentures are a removable option that sits more securely on your jawbone through the use of strategically placed dental implants.
-Since secured down with dental implants, implant-supported dentures tackle the biggest issues patients face with conventional dentures, which is that they move about and fall out.
+Implant-supported dentures, also called overdentures or “snap-on” dentures, are a combination of conventional dentures and dental implants.
+Overdentures are a removable option that sits more steadily on your jawbone through strategically placed dental implants.
+Secured with dental implants, these implant-supported dentures tackle one of the biggest issues conventional denture wearers face, which is that they move about and fall out.

 Am I an eligible candidate?